Why are we here?

 Refugees and IDPs| Armed conflict| Medical Assistance

-The hospital provides holistic care for patients requiring orthopaedic, reconstructive and maxillofacial surgery, including physiotherapy and mental health support.
+The hospital provides comprehensive care for patients requiring orthopaedic, reconstructive and maxillofacial surgery, including physiotherapy and mental health support.

-No. staff in 2016: 403 | Expenditure: €16.2 million | Year MSF first worked in the country: 2006 | msf.org/jordan
+No. staff in 2017: 547 | Expenditure: €30.1 million | Year MSF first worked in the country: 2006 | msf.org/jordan